BBQuercus/fluffy/README.md

     │   ├── tests       <- Scripts to test all other functionality using pytest │   │   └── test_train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations (to follow, currently as notebook)
+    │   └── visualization  <- Scripts to create exploratory and results-oriented visualizations (to follow, currently as notebook)
     │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org (to follow, currently in src/tests)